 Ramapo Kennel Club

-or any type of manipulation or alteration process on his images.
+Dennis uses little computer enhancement, manipulation, or alteration process on his images.
 He wants viewers of his work to see exactly what he did when he took the picture.
-His work is an honest reflection of nature and wildlife, and his incredible "Dogs As Art" images convey the magnificence and grace of individual dogs and their breeds.
+His work is an honest reflection of nature and wildlife, and his incredible dog and puppy images convey the magnificence and grace of individual dogs and their breeds.

 Dennis has proved himself a master at inspiring emotion through photography.
 His images are exciting, soothing, and evocative.
 The richness of the scenes he photographs, their vivid detail, and the expressions of the animals appeal to everyone, as all people delight in the stunning beauty of Nature.

 Through talent, passion and intense dedication, Dennis Glennon has established himself as one of the most significant animal and nature photographers in America.
 His original prints are now collected pieces of fine art; displayed proudly in homes and business across the country.
 They are also being offered on Etsy!